donbmouse/riscv-security/README.md

 # riscv-security
-Lab Mouse Security research pertaining to RISC-V
+This repository will contain RISC-V research materials, documentation, and code to assist interested engineers and security analysts.